chess3official/chess3-whitepaper/overview/vision-and-mission.md

 ## Our Vision

-**The leading decentralized chess platform where skill equals earnings.**
+**The leading decentralized chess platform where more skill equals more earnings.**

-More skill equals more earnings.
+Every player earns.
 You own everything.
 Community-governed.

 ## Our Mission